joejenett/bulltown/_posts/2025-05-14-bulltown-linking-policy.md

 Thanks,<br>joe jenett

-Update 06/19/25: In rare cases, I may deviate from this policy when I feel it’s appropriate to do so.
+Update 06/19/25: In rare cases, I may deviate from this policy when I feel it’s appropriate.